|B A R E L Y B A D W E B S I T E|

 Arthropod Not to be confused with anthropoid, an invertebrate animal characterized by an exoskeleton and a segmented body (arthr- means "joint") to which appendages are attached in pairs.
 Among the arthropods are beetles, butterflies, boll weevils and all the other insects, as well as centipedes, spiders, lobsters and barnacles.
 Arachnid An arthropod animal with four pairs of segmented legs and two body parts.
 Included are spiders and scorpions, but not beetles, butterflies or boll weevils.
 Insect An arthropod with three body segments, three pairs of legs, and usually two pairs of wings.
 Spiders, having four pairs of legs, two body segments and no wings, are not insects, but they are most certainly animals, as are birds.

-Great ape Orangutans, gorillas, and chimpanzees; same as anthropoid ape.
+Great ape Orangutans, gorillas, and chimpanzees and bonobos; same as anthropoid ape.

 Ape Any large, tailless member of the family hominid.
 Compare to monkey.